U.S. Supreme Court justices lean toward insurers on $12 billion Obamacare claims

 “Why doesn’t the government have to pay its contracts just like everybody else?” said Justice Stephen Breyer.

-Moda Health Plan Inc and other insurers that sued to try to compel the Department of Health and Human Services (HHS) to make the payments have said the government was supposed to help them recover from early losses they suffered after the 2010 passage of the Affordable Care Act (ACA) under Democratic former President Barack Obama.
+Moda Health Plan Inc and other insurers sued in an effort to compel the Department of Health and Human Services (HHS) to make the payments.
+The program in question was designed to help insurers recover from early losses they suffered after the 2010 passage of the Affordable Care Act (ACA) under Democratic former President Barack Obama.

 The law, dubbed Obamacare, has enabled millions of Americans who previously had no medical coverage to obtain insurance, including those with pre-existing medical conditions.

-Unlike other court cases involving Obamacare, the dispute before the justices concerns only payments to insurers and does not directly challenge the law itself.
+Unlike other court cases involving Obamacare, this dispute before the justices concerns only payments to insurers and does not directly challenge the law itself.

 Other insurers involved in the case include Blue Cross and Blue Shield of North Carolina, Maine Community Health Options and Land of Lincoln Mutual Health Insurance Company.

 If the Supreme Court sides with the insurers, it could result in a significant one-time cash infusion for major companies such as Humana Inc (HUM.N), Anthem Inc (ANTM.N) and Centene Corp (CNC.N), according to a note by Evercore ISI.
+Shares of all three were up slightly on Tuesday.

-Payments would have come through the law’s so-called risk corridor program designed to mitigate insurers’ risks from 2014 to 2016, when they sold coverage to previously uninsured people through exchanges established under the ACA.
+Payments would have come through the law’s risk corridor program designed to mitigate insurers’ risks from 2014 to 2016, when they sold coverage to previously uninsured people through exchanges established under the ACA.

-Insurers that paid out significantly less in claims on policies sold through the exchanges than they took in from premiums provided some of their gains to the government.
+Under the program, insurers that paid out significantly less in claims on policies sold through the exchanges than they took in from premiums provided some of their gains to the government.
 Insurers that paid out more were entitled to government compensation for part of their losses.

+Roberts questioned whether any of the insurers would have participated in the program if the payments were not available.

+“Its a good business opportunity for them because the government promised to pay,” he said.

-Republicans, who have opposed Obamacare from the outset and numerous times sought to repeal it in Congress, have called the risk-corridor program a “bailout” for the insurance industry.
+Republicans, who have opposed Obamacare from the outset and numerous times sought to repeal it in Congress, have called the risk corridor program a “bailout” for the insurance industry.

-From 2015 through 2017, Congress each year has passed appropriations bills that included language barring HHS from using general funds to pay the government’s risk corridor obligations.
+From 2015 through 2017, Congress each year passed appropriations bills that included language barring HHS from using general funds to pay the government’s risk corridor obligations.

 The U.S. Court of Appeals for the Federal Circuit ruled 2-1 in 2018 that Congress effectively repealed its obligation to pay the insurers.

-Reporting by Lawrence Hurley; Editing by Bill Berkrot
+Reporting by Lawrence Hurley; Additional reporting by Nate Raymond in Boston; Editing by Bill Berkrot